sorokod/Iban.jl/README.md

 ## History

-**Iban.jl** is a port of [iban4j](https://github.com/arturmkrtchyan/iban4j), a Java library that is published under Apache 2 license and copyrighted 2015 Artur Mkrtchyan
+**IbanGen** is a port of [iban4j](https://github.com/arturmkrtchyan/iban4j), a Java library that is published under Apache 2 license and copyrighted 2015 Artur Mkrtchyan

 ---